 It is extremely important for a person injured in a truck accident to contact an attorney as soon as practicable after the accident.
 It is unlikely that the injured person will know that the cause of the accident was attributable to the truck’s weight.
 An experienced truck accident attorney will conduct a thorough investigation by examining cargo records, driver logs, and other evidence to pinpoint the cause.
 The sooner your lawyer can request those records, the better the chances that they will not be lost, deleted, or destroyed.Successful Plaintiffs May be Entitled to Damages

 If a plaintiff can prove by a preponderance of the evidence the elements of a negligence claim, the jury may award damages.
 Some damages are meant to make the plaintiff whole in terms of the direct financial costs of the accident.
 Medical bills, lost wages, and property damage are some things that fall into this category.
 Other types of damages compensate the plaintiff for her pain and suffering and emotional distress.

 In some cases plaintiffs may be allowed to collect punitive damages to punish defendants who acted with a conscious disregard for the consequences of their behavior.
 Ask a knowledgeable lawyer about the damages to which you may be entitled.Seek the Compensation You Deserve

-If you have been injured in an accident with a tractor trailer you have rights under Georgia law.
+If you have been injured in an accident with an overweight or overloaded truck, you have rights under Georgia law.
 An experienced attorney can help you decide whether filing a lawsuit or pursuing some other type of compensation is best for you.
-The Atlanta truck accident attorneys of The Angell Law Firm have litigated truck accident cases for countless Georgians.
+The Atlanta attorneys of The Angell Law Firm have litigated truck accident cases for countless Georgians.
 Call (678) 648-7765 or visit our contact page to schedule a free case evaluation.